isselab/HAnS-LSP/Userstudy/easelab-datasetsnake-HAnSLSP/guide/group1.md

 ### Task 4

-Implement and annotate a feature that raises the difficulty of the game by increasing its speed by one every time the snake crosses the borders of the playing area.
-The feature should be defined as a child feature of GameState in the Feature Model.
-The current difficulty should be displayed as the title of the window, create methods to enable this.
+Implement and annotate a feature (choose a fitting name) that changes the speed of the snake. add a methode 'changeSpeed(long x){...}' to /src/logic/ThreadsController.java. that changes the speed of the snake The feature should be defined as a child feature of Snake in the Feature Model.
- * Hint 1: The speed of the game is inverted.
-It is implemented as a sleep call, so the shorter the sleep, the faster the game. *
+ * Hint 1: the speed is dependent on the game speed *
- Hint 2: The difficulty may never be equal to or exceed the speed variable.
- * Hint 3: To check if the snake passes the bottom border check if the head is equal to 0. * Hint 4: Look at the new Head feature.
+* Hint 2: gamespeed depends on the sleep time of the pause methode *
+* Hint 3: the pause time depends on the delay methode *

 **Reminder: Make sure you annotate the code you write!**

 ### Task 5

-    Verify that the feature Controls is defined in the Feature Model.
+    Verify that the feature 'Controls' is defined in the Feature Model.
     Map the feature Controls to the file KeyboardListener.java in .feature-to-file in the logic package.

 ### Task 6